 Verdict: Bosch wins.
 While iconic, Dyson is still a tad loud for most homes.

 I’m gonna be honest – I got my Dyson V8 Slim Fluffy as a free gift while signing up for a credit card.
-Otherwise, I would be reluctant to get one of my own as the pricetag is nearly $500 for the V8 Fluffy, considered as one of Dyson’s budget, lightweight models.
+Otherwise, I would be reluctant to get one of my own as the price tag is nearly $500 for the V8 Fluffy, considered one of Dyson’s budget, lightweight models.

-But if we were to compare the top-of-the-range products, Dyson’s deep cleaning V12 and V15 models command up to $1,119 on the official Dyson store, while the Bosch Unlimited 7 sits at around $1,599 on its e-store.
+But if we were to compare the top-of-the-range products, Dyson’s deep cleaning V12 and V15 models command up to $1,504 on Shopee while the Bosch Unlimited 7 starts from around $1,079 on Shopee.

 Verdict: Dyson, but you can use promos for Bosch on Lazada, to be fair.